 Subverted with Demi and Kyra of Phantasy Star IV; they're both captured, but not to motivate anyone: Demi is immobilized by Zio when he takes over Nurvus, the system she works in, because she's the AI that runs it, but he has no use for her himself.
 Kyra has to be rescued from a forest of carnivorous trees; she got so pissed off at watching her friends suffering that she decided to go kill her way through the forest to put a stop to it.
 Turns out the party isn't any better at fighting them than she is, either.

-Although mostly an Action Girl herself, there have been incidents in the Sly Cooper games where Carmelita Fox needed to be saved.
+Although mostly able to take care of herself, there have been incidents in the Sly Cooper games where Carmelita Fox needed to be saved.
 This is lampshaded in the fourth game when Sir Galleth believes that a woman's role in combat is to be saved... and he was once rescued by Carmelita herself, much to his embarrassment.

 Subverted in Chrono Trigger as Marle, Princess Nadia is NEVER in this position.
 In fact, the only time in the entire game when you have to save her is when she's been effectively erased from time and can't help herself.
 The rest of the game she's a gung-ho Action Girl who won't back down from anything and the only other time it's possible for her to get captured...is if she's in your party at a story moment when you can also have characters like the super strong Robot and the frog Swordsman; and she still won't just sit there waiting to be rescued.